endersonlynhares/endersonlynhares/README.md

 - 🎓 Graduating in COMPUTER SCIENCE at IFCE - Maracanaú

-- Full-stack Developer for the NeoCode Solutions
+- Full-stack Developer for Kidsa English

 - 🎓 A Computer Technician degreed from **EEEP RAIMUNDO CÉLIO RODRIGUES**